ucflumm/simplicity/frontend/README.md

 We welcome contributions from the community.
 Whether you're fixing bugs, adding new features, or improving documentation, please follow our contribution guidelines.

-## License

-This project is licensed under [LICENSE-NAME].

-## Contact Information

-For any additional questions or to join our team, please contact us at [contact@example.com].

 ## Acknowledgements